Music vision statement

 Music coverage at Linton Mead

-Below is the History coverage where you can find out what your child will learn in History across the year.
+Please click the link below to access the Music Curriculum Overview where you can find out more about what your child will learn in Music.

 At Linton Mead we use a programme called Charanga to help us to deliver exciting, fun and engaging music lessons to our children.

 Charanga provides our teachers and children with week-by-week lesson support.
 It is ideal for specialist and non-specialist teachers and provides lesson plans, assessment, clear progression, and engaging and exciting whiteboard resources to support every lesson.
 The Scheme supports all the requirements of the national curriculum.